s0urav6529/softcopy-note/README.md

 ![Screenshot from 2024-03-30 14-58-48](https://github.com/s0urav6529/softcopy-note/assets/96060029/63d79be8-05c2-476a-a13c-3728be6045cd)

-### step : 6 Go to the root of container & do other staffs
+### step-7: Go to the root of container & do other staffs

     docker exec -it <container_id> bash